terraform-compliance/cli/docs/pages/usage/index.md

                           SSH Private key that will be use on git authentication.
     --terraform [terraform_file], -t [terraform_file]
                           The absolute path to the terraform executable.
+    --terraform-version [terraform_version], -tv [terraform_version]

     --version, -v         show program's version number and exit
 ```